6 best dumbbells for women, tested by a health and fitness editor in 2025

 If you're still not sure what dumbbells to invest in, don't worry.
 Mollie Millington, a personal trainer, UK Athletics Coach and holistic health coach, shared with us her key considerations when it comes to shopping for weights.

-- Order a range of weights: If you're ordering fixed dumbbells over adjustable, order them in larger increments rather than smaller ones.
+- Order a range of weights: If you're ordering fixed dumbbells, order them in larger weight increments.
 For example, instead of ordering 2kg, 3kg and 4kg dumbbells, order 2kg, 4kg and 6kg so that as you build strength, you can start lifting heavier.
-If you've invested in smaller dumbbells, you might be able to hold two in one hand to increase the weight or put them in a backpack for certain exercises.
+If you've invested in smaller dumbbells, you might be able to hold two in one hand to increase the weight.

 - Consider material and shape: Rubber-coated weights are less slippery, offer good grip and are less likely to damage your floors.
-Metal dumbbells are often more accurate for the weight but can catch on jewelry and leave marks on the floor.
-Weights with round ends will roll around, while flat-sided weights are easier to store and thanks to their stability can be used safely in exercises such as press-ups.
+Metal dumbbells are often more accurate for the weight, but can catch on jewellery and leave marks on the floor.
+Weights with round ends will roll around, while flat-sided weights are easier to store, and thanks to their stability, they can be used safely in exercises such as press-ups.

 Mollie Millington is a Personal Trainer, UK Athletics Coach and Holistic Health Coach based in London.